Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Proof of Theorem

 \section{Proof of Theorem~\ref{theorem:I_Bounds}}

-Our proof is based on the proof of Lemma~\ref{lemma:Naive} (Appendix~\ref{apdx:Proof_of_Lemma_Naive}, above).
-As noted in Sec.~\ref{sec:Quantization_Noise}, our bound improves upon the bound of Lemma~\ref{lemma:Naive} by exploiting dependencies between the components of $\bYBPtwo$, the output of BP at the relay with soft-DF-BP.
-Specifically, in Appendix~\ref{sec:Bound_H_hbYBPtwo} below we will exploit dependencies between bits at discovered by BP (see Sec.~\ref{sec:Quantization_Noise}) to tighten the bound~\eqref{eq:77} on $H( \hbYBPtwo\given \hbEBPtwo, \bY_3 )$.
-In Appendix~\ref{apdx:IPlus2} we exploit dependencies between erasures at the output of BP, to produce a bound on $H( \hbEBPtwo )$ which is sometimes tighter than~\eqref{eq:76}.
+Our proof is based on the proof of Lemma~\ref{lemma:Naive} (cf.~Appendix~\ref{apdx:Proof_of_Lemma_Naive}).
+Once again we use~\eqref{eq:11} as a starting point, and bound its terms.
+As noted in Sec.~\ref{sec:Quantization_Noise}, we improve upon the bound of Lemma~\ref{lemma:Naive} by exploiting dependencies between the components of $\bYBPrelay$, the output of BP at the relay with soft-DF-BP2.
+In Appendix~\ref{sec:Bound_H_hbYBPrelay} below we will exploit dependencies between the values of non-erased bits (see Sec.~\ref{sec:Quantization_Noise}) to tighten the bound on the first term in~\eqref{eq:11} ($H( \hbYBPrelay\given \hbEBPrelay, \bY_\StD )$).
+In Appendix~\ref{apdx:IPlus2} we will exploit dependencies between erased bits at the output of BP, to produce a bound on the second term ($H( \hbEBPrelay )$), which is sometimes tighter than~\eqref{eq:76}.
+As the new bound is not always tighter than~\eqref{eq:76}, we have applied the minimum operation in~\eqref{eq:51}.
+Finally, the l.d.f. operation in~\eqref{eq:I_Plus} will be justified in Appendix~\ref{apdx:Justification_ldf}.